YANGxPM/NaturalLanguagetoSQL/README.md

    - Click "Generate SQL" or press Ctrl/Cmd + Enter
    - View the generated SQL code
    - Click "Copy to Clipboard" to copy the SQL
+   - Cached queries will show a "✓ Using cached result" message and load instantly

+## How Caching Works

+The application uses a hybrid caching system that provides both speed and offline functionality:

+### When Online
+1. **First-time query**: Sends request to Claude API → Generates SQL → Saves to local cache → Returns result
+2. **Repeated query**: Checks cache first → Returns instantly (no API call needed)

+### When Offline
+- **Cached queries**: Work perfectly!
+Returns cached SQL immediately
+- **New queries**: Shows a helpful error message: "No internet connection.
+This query is not in cache."

+### Cache Benefits
+- ⚡ **Instant responses** for previously generated queries
+- 🔌 **Offline access** to your query history
+- 💰 **Reduced API costs** by avoiding duplicate requests
+- 🔄 **Persistent storage** - cache survives server restarts

+### Cache Management
+- Cache file: `cache.json` in the project root
+- Queries are normalized (case-insensitive, trimmed whitespace)
+- Automatically created on first use
+- Grows over time as you use more queries
+- To clear cache: Delete `cache.json` and restart the server
+- **Git**: By default, `cache.json` is in `.gitignore` (user-specific history).
+Remove from `.gitignore` if you want to share cache with your team

 ## Example Queries